 At 12 years old, I became one of the youngest divers to ever qualify for the USA Diving Olympic Team Trials!
 That was pretty cool!

 I train six days a week.
-I start my day at 6am.
-I get to our dry land training center by 7:30am.
-I am in the pool at 11:30am and I finish each day around 4pm.
-During my day, I dive a lot.
-But, I also train in ballet, Pilates, weight training and sports physiology.
+My days begin at 6:30am.
+I train for a few hours and then take a break to do my school work.
+I get back to diving in the afternoon and finish up each day around 5:30pm.
 When I am not diving, I like to read, play video games, and play baseball and basketball with my two dads.